The NGS Group conducts research on the Next Generation Microsystems and Robots that are increasingly small, cheap, integrated, and networked.

 With 2.5 quintillion bytes of data being created EVERY DAY, the problem of the modern world isn’t how to get information, but how do you make sense of it, and then what do you do with it.
 Engineers at Speed School are creating novel ways to collect and interpret massive amounts of data to solve an array of complex problems like organ rejection, pavement deterioration, energy storage systems, and in one of the most exciting fields AI.

 grant awarded to Speed School's Dr. Nihat Altiparmak by the National Science Foundation

 Faculty doing research in this area

 “In terms of performance and energy, I have two goals: one is making automatic storage system optimizations leading to self-optimizing Big Data analysis platforms.
-The other one is making this infrastructure more energy efficient.”Dr. Nihat Altiparmak, Computer Engineering & Computer Science
+The other one is making this infrastructure more energy efficient.”Dr. Nihat Altiparmak, Computer Science & Engineering

 The Latest in Data Science

 Engineering students from the two universities will collaborate and perform research activities together.